PulseWaves/Specification/specification.rst

     "...", "...", "...", "..."

 Distance from Anchor of Sampling m:
   This field only exists if the number of "bits for distance from anchor" in the corresponding sampling description record is non-zero.
 It then specifies the distance from the anchor point to the first sample of sampling m in whole sampling units.
 There may be a remaining fractional distance if the distance between anchor point and first sample is not an integer multiple of the sampling unit.
-If the number of bits for distance from anchor in the corresponding sampling description record is zero then this distance is zero, meaning that the anchor point coincides with the first sample of the sampling.
+If the number of "bits for distance from anchor" in the corresponding sampling description record is zero then this distance is zero, meaning that the anchor point coincides with the first sample of the sampling.

 Fractional Distance of Sampling m:
   This field only exists if the number of "bits for fractional distance" in the corresponding sampling description record is non-zero.
-It then specifies any remaining distance from the anchor point to the first sample of sampling m in fractions of one sampling unit (i.e. in fractions of 1/256th or 1/65536th of a sampling unit). f the number of bits for fractional distance in the corresponding sampling description is zero then the fractional distance is zero and the distance between anchor point and the first sample of the sampling is an integer multiple.
+It then specifies any remaining distance from the anchor point to the first sample of sampling m in fractions of one sampling unit (i.e. in fractions of 1/256th or 1/65536th of a sampling unit).
+If the number of "bits for fractional distance" in the corresponding sampling description is zero then the fractional distance is zero and the distance between anchor point and the first sample of the sampling is an integer multiple.

   The two distances determine the x/y/z coordinate of the 3D location of the first sample of each sampling via the following calculation: